tytydraco/yessleep/out/Pretty_As_A_Picture.md

 *Flash flash flash flash flash*

-One of the stylists let me know that Anna had agreed to do the sister shoots at another time and that she’d send the .
+One of the stylists let me know that Anna had agreed to do the sister shoots at another time and that she’d send the pictures later.
 My phone buzzed with a text from her saying pretty much the same.
 As I read it, I noticed the time.
 It was date time.

 Doing a little weird dance to myself in my head, I strutted out into the warm summer evening, not too hot or too cold, the wind was a gentle breeze, which worked well to blow my hair in that sexy slow-motion way.